NHOrus/srwq-compilation/episode-35.md

 ##SRWQ Mission 35: More Dramatic Foils than a Shakespearean Fencing Club

-In our last thread, Katina Tarask escaped the Einst deathtrap in northeast China, and delivered the crippled Dr. Juergens to hospital, but not before receiving a stark warning about the missing Dumi.
+In our last episode, Katina Tarask escaped the Einst deathtrap in northeast China, and delivered the crippled Dr. Juergens to hospital, but not before receiving a stark warning about the missing Dumi.
 Now, a few hours from rejoining the other Shadow Mirrors, a mysterious robot appears before their vunerable transport, and our heroine launches into another dangerous battle...

 ---